malhobayyeb/open-attribution/apps/dash-frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Configuration

+The frontend calls the dashboard backend directly when rendering server routes.
+Set `DASH_BACKEND_BASE_URL` (copy `.env.example` to `.env`) to point at the appropriate backend URL for your environment; it defaults to `http://dash-backend:8001` for the Docker stack.